goldinvo/goldinvo.github.io/src/content/cooking/soups-stews/chicken-stock.md

 ---
 title: Chicken Stock
-description: "A basic chicken stock to use as a rich, savory base."
+description: A basic chicken stock to use as a rich, savory base.
 grade: E
+updatedDate: '2025-07-09'
 ---

 - Chicken parts and scraps, optionally roasted